 A Podcast about Language, Art, and Pedagogy

-The Writing Remix Podcast is hosted by Dan Dissinger and Katie Robison, faculty members of the Writing Program at the University of Southern California.
+The Writing Remix Podcast is created by and hosted by Dr. Dan Dissinger, a faculty member of the Writing Program at the University of Southern California.

 The podcast takes as its starting point the idea that the art of writing, especially in today’s digital culture, is in essence the art of the remix.
 As we play with language, build on the works of other writers and artists, write across different genres and media, and revisit and revise our ideas about the world and ourselves, we are remixing.